UnderHost/cpinstall/README.md

-# WHM Plugins coming soon!
-# (public release is currently outdated)
+### (public release is currently outdated)

 # cPInstall - Description
-cPInstall is a small bash script created at first for UnderHost customer then released to public.
-Its purpose is to give access to install, optimize, secure any common cPanel plugin within one click.
-Useful for novice and helpful for advanced users.
+cPInstall is a small bash script initially created for UnderHost customers and then released to the public.
+Its purpose was to provide access to install, optimize, and secure common cPanel plugins with one click.
+Although useful for novices and helpful for advanced users, this project has been discontinued.

+The product has been moved to a cPanel internal plugin, which we believe might not be as useful today.
+However, we will still release the cPanel plugin to the public once the code is wrapped up and our branding is removed, adopting the GPL license instead.
+This bash script will remain available, but some features may be potentially out of date.

 https://underhost.com  - Offshore Hosting Solutions

 cPanel Setup, Secure and Plugins Web Site

-# Features
+# Features (Potentially Outdated)
 Install cPanel without issue.
 <br />
 Install cPanel DNS Only.